 Signs that your computer may be infected by malware or a virus:

-Presence of rouge antivirus packages that state that the computer is infected.
+- Presence of rogue antivirus packages that state that the computer is infected.

 - Bundled Free Software Programs